 Tokushima’s famous dance event 'Awa-Odori Festival', is held every summer in August

 Tokushima’s famous dance event and subject of national attention, the Awa-Odori Festival, is held every summer in August.
-Yet even if you are not in Tokushima during August 12-15 when it is held, the Awa-Odori Kaikan provides an opportunity to learn in-depth about the dance any time of the year.
+Even if you are not in Tokushima during August 12-15 when it is held, the Awa-Odori Kaikan provides an opportunity to learn in-depth about the dance any time of the year.

-This facility explains the history of this traditional Bon-odori dance, which goes back about 400 years.
+This facility explains the history of this traditional Bon dance.
 Every year well over a million spectators flood the streets of Tokushima City, and you’ll be able to see photos and videos of this dynamic spectacle in various exhibits.